IntrProgrammer/GO_RELOADED/docs/en/Test/goldenTest.md

-Here's your text formatted using Markdown for easier readability:

 ### Rule 1: Special Commands (Tags)
 The text may contain special commands in parentheses, called tags, which modify the preceding word or words.